- Home

 Your health care team

-Before, during and after surgery you will be cared for by a range of health professionals who specialise in different aspects of your care.
-Your treatment options may be discussed with other health professionals at what is known as a multidisciplinary team (MDT) meeting.
-This means health professionals work together to plan treatment and manage care.
+Treatment options will often be discussed with other health professionals at what is known as a multidisciplinary team (MDT) meeting.
+This means health professionals work together to plan your treatment and manage care.
+See our information about specific cancer types to learn more about the health professionals you may see.

 To find cancer specialists, multidisciplinary teams and hospitals in NSW or ACT, you can visit the NSW Government website CanRefer.